NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

 redis
 -----

 Redis is an open source (BSD licensed), in-memory data structure store, used as a data store for session data by the WebGNOMEAPI And OilLibraryAPI.
-It is not maintined or distributed by NOAA, but you must have a Redis server running in order run the WebGNOME stack:
+It is not maintained or distributed by NOAA, but you must have a Redis server running in order run the WebGNOME stack:

 https://redis.io/